 Boobalou is a treasure trove of reusables and other zero waste alternatives, run by a zero waster based in south-west London.
 A Fine Choice, and Zero Waste Shop are also worth checking out.
-Sin Plastico have a wonderful range of plastic-free, eco-friendly products (although the postage from Spain can be pricey).
+Less Plastic have a shop selling a range of reusables, and Sin Plastico have a wonderful range of plastic-free, eco-friendly products (although the postage from Spain can be pricey).

 Etsy is a truly delightful destination for zero wasters, selling everything from plastic-free toiletries to colourful handmade produce bags and beeswax tealight refills.

 To buy second-hand stuff, Ebay, Etsy, Oxfam Online, or Facebook Marketplace are good sites, Freecycle, Freegle OLIO has stuff for free.
 Many local waste authorities have resuse shops, often based at civic amenities sites, where usable items are rescued and sold.

 I like independent shops best – they’re friendlier.
 Whole foods stores tend to source their products more carefully and take more care to avoid waste at all stages of the chain.
 There are many local shops across the UK where you can shop unpackaged, but if there are none near you, these are UK-wide chains where you can take your own bags and containers to fill.

 Lush is probably the most well-known, selling naked soaps, shampoos, conditioner, deodorant, moisturiser bars and bath bombs.
 They are always happy to serve you in your own bag.
 Their plastic tubs and bottles are also made from recycled materials.